kvgana/GraphQL-API-Testing-Framework/ReadMe.md

 ## Architecture
 ### Why Python?
-After looking over the Javascript, Apollo test client and Python languages suitability to build a test framework for GrapghQl, Python has advantages as list below -
+After looking at Javascript, Apollo_test_client and Python, Python has advantages as listed

 1. Suitability to extend to DB validation tests and even UI tests
 2. Large open source community